google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/content.markdown

 content to display in those sections, and where to position it in the overall information architecture.
 We can now start to build out the site.

-{% include modules/remember.liquid title="Note" list=page.notes.styling %}
+{% include modules/remember.liquid title="Note" inline="true" list=page.notes.styling %}

 ### Create the headline and form

 The headline and request notification form are the critical components of our page.
 These must be presented to the user immediately.

-Adding the header is just a simple set of list items.
+Adding the header is just some simple text that describes what the course is

-{% include_code _code/addcontent.html headline %}
+{% include_code _code/addheadline.html headline %}

 We need to also fill out the form.
 It will be a simple form that collects the users' names,